Aryan-Mishra24/Disaster-AID/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-ALSO LEARNING HW=OW TO PUT EMOJIS HERE
+ALSO LEARNING HOW TO PUT EMOJIS HERE